aws-quickstart/cdk-eks-blueprints/docs/addons/cluster-autoscaler.md

 # Cluster Autoscaler add-on

-//TODO The order of this seems off, and the info seems recursive:
-The `ClusterAutoscaler` add-on provides support for [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).

-Cluster Autoscaler is a tool that automatically adjusts the number of nodes in your cluster when either of the following conditions are met:
+The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) add-on is a tool that automatically adjusts the number of nodes in your cluster when either of the following conditions are met:

 - Pods fail due to insufficient resources.
-- Pods are rescheduled onto other nodes due to being in nodes that are underutilized for an extended period.
+- Pods are transferred to other nodes due to being underutilized for an extended period.

 ## Usage